Stonehill College

 1 = 28(2) – (123 – 28(4))(5) = 28(22) – 123(5)

 Each step gives us the x and y for the pair of numbers on that level, until finally we arrive back at the original pair of numbers 28 and 123, where the x and y are 22 and –5 respectively.
 Study this example, and try to understand exactly what is going on.
-(You may notice that the solutions for x and y are not unique.
-In class, we will discuss more details and variations of this method.
-But for the purposes of this lab, you won’t need to know anything more about it.)

-Checkpoint: To make sure you get the idea above, compute by hand, the integers x and y, such that ax + by = gcd(a,b) for each pair a, b below.
+Checkpoint: To make sure you get the idea above, compute by hand, the integers x and y, such that ax + by = gcd(a,b) for each pair (a, b) below:

 (99, 101) (10, 35) (7, 12) (36, 42)